RedHate/Unbricking-inMusic-Products/README.md

 On MPC ONE the combination to enter fastboot is: hold down FULL LEVEL, BROWSE and PAD BANK C. and then press power on.
 On the Numark MIXSTREAM PRO the button combination to enter fastboot mode (upload mode) is:
-  Hold cue, saved loop, auto loop, and the roll pads on the left deck and then press power/
+  Hold cue, saved loop, auto loop, and the roll pads on the left deck and then press power on.